-Program/CIP Code: OFFA.TCERTA/52.0401
+Program/CIP Code: OFFA.TCERTA/52.0401 Credits Required: 18 Division: Math, Science and Business Technology Contact: businessprograms@kckcc.edu

 The Office Assistant certificate prepares graduates for entry-level positions in office environments.
 Students receive training in courses such as Business English, Microcomputer Business Software, and Customer Service.
 The Office Assistant certificate can be transferred into the Administrative Office Professional certificate.
 Any deviation from the program must be approved by the Dean of Math, Science and Business Technology.